dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 Then, in Android Studio:

 Select Import project (Eclipse, ADT, Gradle, etc.) in the Welcome Screen, go find the repository you just cloned, and click OK.
-Once the project is open, click on Sync Project with Gradle Files in the main toolbar (or navigate to Tools -> Android in the application menu and select the same option).

-Once you see a BUILD SUCCESSFUL notice in the Gradle Console, your environment should be ready to build and run the project.
+Once the project is open, your environment should be ready to build and run the project.

 # Tests